cabify/aceptadora/README.md

 In order to handle multiple environments there are some stages in config loading.
 Notice that all the configs loaded expand the env vars set by `${VAR}` to their values from what's already loaded.

-First, we load some very basic env-dependant config, deciding on env vars to load a local or gitlab config (we're using `darwin` instead of `local` since someone may want to init a `linux` config too).
+First, we load some very basic env-dependant config, deciding on env vars to load a local or gitlab config.
 This configuration mostly provides details about networking setup:
 - Where can acceptance-tester reach the services?
-On Mac this would be `localhost` but on Gitlab it's `docker`
+  Usually this would be `localhost`, but on Gitlab it's `docker` as we're running `dind`.
 - Where can services reach the acceptance-tester?
-On Mac it's `docker.for.mac.localhost`, on Linux it would be `localhost` and on Gitlab it's the IP address of the docker running the test itself.
-  In order to evaluate the IP address of the test runner on Gitlab we perform some previous checks in `scripts/acceptance.sh`.
+This will be set to the first local non-loopback IP address in the environment variable called `TESTER_ADDRESS`.
+  You can set this variable to something more specific before running the test too, in which case it won't be overwritten.

 One may wonder: why don't we just decide all of that in `scripts/acceptance.sh`?
 The answer is that deciding that from the test itself allows us running the tests from any IDE as a normal test, instead of having a proxy script.
 Of course loading some env vars would work, but since `aceptadora` can do this for you, why should we care?